MustafaTosunoglu/DriverFatigueAlert/README.md

 It is a library for implementing machine learning features in mobile apps, developed by Google.
 It provides ready-to-use APIs for tasks like image recognition, text recognition, face detection, barcode scanning, and more.

-### Karumi Dexter Library

-It is an open-source library for Android that simplifies and enhances the process of writing tests for Android applications.
-It provides utilities and abstractions for writing clear and concise test code, making it easier to ensure the quality and reliability of your Android app.

 ### CameraView Library